cryskram/Bilobe/README.md

     - And running it by `./Bilobe-UNIX-xxx.sh`
     - Further to access it system-wide, copy it to the bin folder by running `sudo cp /path/to/Bilobe-UNIX-xxx.sh /usr/bin/`

+    - On DEBIAN Based Linux Systems you can download the `bilobe-xxx-Linux.deb` file from the releases page.
+    - `cd /path/to/bilobe-xxx-Linux.deb`
+    - `sudo dpkg -i bilobe-xxx-Linux.deb`
+    - This will automatically adds Bilobe to `/usr/bin/`, making bilobe globally available for use

     > **_This will run the Bilobe script installer and it will automatically install all the required application according to your system's package manager and will enable bilobe command globally._**

 2. Windows OS